phillymedia/cookiecutter-python-project/readme.md

 ### Full virtual environment setup.
 From package management to rendering analyses.

-This python template should get AP data journalists set up quickly with a virtual environment, allowing them to clone a project and quickly install all the packages required to run ETL and analysis files.
+This python template should get Inquirer data journalists set up quickly with a virtual environment, allowing them to clone a project and quickly install all the packages required to run ETL and analysis files.

 **Setup**